 The Wiesenhüttenplatz Association was formed and it was clear to all involved, this was not going to be an easy road.
-The members of the association - a community of hoteliers, restaurateurs and tradesmen located on the square and in the immediate vicinity - have developed a far-reaching concept with great commitment for more cleanliness, safety and for the repositioning of Wiesenhüttenplatz as a charming gem in the station district.
+The members of the association - a community of hoteliers, restaurateurs and tradesmen located on the square and in the immediate vicinity - have developed a far-reaching concept with great commitment for more cleanliness, safety and for the repositioning of Wiesenhüttenplatz as a charming gem in the Bahnhofsviertel.

-To continue on the difficult path is a matter of course for those involved, because after all, the first successes can be seen.
+To continue on the difficult path is a matter of course for those involved, because finally the first successes can be seen.
 That is why it is now to continue in any case: "The plans regarding a possible redesign of the square were often discussed on site, but also in the offices with the responsible municipal departments, various expert opinions were commissioned and finally we were able to win the tourism advisory board for the financing of two lighthouse projects for this square.
 I commend everyone who has been involved in this effort: The learning curve has been steep and everyone has shown extreme staying power."

 Even with the pandemic now more than a year old, the site initiative wants to make a statement together with the city.
 Two highlights are lined up for the first half of 2021, both of which will be funded primarily by the Toruism Advisory Board.

-Also a project funded by the tourism levy is the OpenAirMuseum (OAM) by the TAB association, which will start with the artistic design of the kiosk façade Wiesenhüttenplatz.
+Also a project funded by the tourism levy is the OpenAirMuseum (OAM) of the TAB association, which is starting with the artistic design of the kiosk façade Wiesenhüttenplatz.
 Designed and implemented by TAB creative director Michael Hazkiahu aka Hazki, there were also many hurdles to overcome, coordination meetings and approval procedures to go through.
 The blue façade of the kiosk is to be enhanced with a geometric pattern.
 The kiosk's new color scheme references the plaza's surroundings, citing the trees and the view of blue sky through the canopy.
 None of the patterns on the four sides are repeated; the intuitive arrangement of the geometric shapes "dilutes" the basic structure of the water shed.
 Again, there were many coordination meetings and approval processes to go through, patience and attention to detail required.

-The new chairman and his team have established a very intensive connection to the Wiesenhüttenplatz with the pop-up operation of the Yok Yok Eden in summer 2020 and would like to continue this with and for the association.
+The new chairman and his team have established a very intensive connection to Wiesenhüttenplatz with the pop-up operation of Yok Yok Eden in the summer of 2020 and would like to continue this with and for the association.
 The square stands and falls with the people - that is one of the positive experiences from the activities since the founding of the association.
 All those who are involved here know this.
 "It is not a matter of course to take joint responsibility for one's location," emphasizes the city councilman, who is visibly pleased with the initiative's commitment.
 "Especially not in times when most hoteliers and restaurateurs have to put all their resources into maintaining their own existence.
 Therefore, respect and high praise: with this thoughtful concept, Wiesenhüttenplatz does justice to all its facets."

 At Wiesenhüttenplatz, upscale hotel business, urban workspace as well as casual kiosk gastronomy come together against the backdrop of Villa Kleyer.
-Embedded in the garden-like grounds, which form a surprising contrast to the urban railway station district, the square is far too good not to be included in city life, think the patient residents.
+Embedded in the garden-like grounds, which form a surprising contrast to the urban railway station district, the square is far too good not to be included in the city life, think the patient residents.
 In this sense, the new board would like to continue the successful work of the association.